SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In the middle of an update,
 after appending the new measurement but before updating ``max``, the temperature logger is in a temporary inconsistent state.
-Preventing multiple tasks interacting with the same instance simultaneously prevents problems like the following:
+Preventing multiple tasks from interacting with the same instance simultaneously prevents problems like the following:

 #.
 Your code calls the ``update(with:)`` method.
    It updates the ``measurements`` array first.

 #.
-Before your can update ``max``,
+Before your code can update ``max``,
    code elsewhere reads the maximum value and the array of temperatures.

 #.
 Finally, your code finishes its update by changing ``max``.

-In this hypothetical case,
+In this case,
 the code running elsewhere would read incorrect information because its access to the actor was interleaved in the middle of the call to ``update(with:)``